praydog/uevr-docs/src/usage/adding_6dof.md

 * Add 6DoF motion controls by attaching any components to the motion controllers
     * This is usually contingent on the 3DoF motion controls working in the first place
 * Modify and view any property of any active UObject in the game
+  * This can be saved by right clicking the property
 * Toggle the visibility of any component in the game
 * Save the state of all of the above for persistence across sessions